 I think there’s one place where the choice of “do it myself” or “use a library” is easy.
 If the code you want to use is part of the Standard Library of your language then just use it.
-To Luke’s point, if you can’t trust your language then there’s no point in doing anything with it.
+To Elle’s point, if you can’t trust your language then there’s no point in doing anything with it.

 The suggestion I’ve heard most often is to stick with “popular” libraries.
 The thinking is that since more people are using it, it’s more likely to not be “bad”.